MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

 - The latest version of the map isn't activated.
 - Related table maps aren't activated.

-You can view the active version of the map in the **Version** column on the **Dual-write** page.
-You can activate a new version of the map by selecting **Table map versions**, selecting the latest version, and then saving the selected version.
+You can view the active version of the map on the **Dual-write** page in the **Version** column.
+Activate a new version of the map by selecting **Table map versions**, selecting the latest version, and then saving the selected version.
 If you have customized an out-of-the-box table map, you will need reapply the changes.
 For more information, see [Application lifecycle management](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/app-lifecycle-management).